oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 plain-text claim values and the salt values), and HS-Disclosures (containing a subset of the same mapping).

-## The Challenge of Canonicalization
+## The Challenge of Canonicalization {#canonicalization}

-When receiving an SD-JWT with an associated Release, a verifier must be able to re-compute digests of the disclosed claim value and, given the same input values, obtain the same digest values as signed by the issuer.
+When receiving an SD-JWT with associated HS-Disclosures, a verifier must be able to re-compute digests of the disclosed claim values and, given the same input values, obtain the same digest values as signed by the issuer.

 Usually, JSON-based formats transport claim values as simple properties of a JSON object such as this: